Paritybitz/beight-workout-app/README.md

 This project is called BEIGHT.
 It is a workout app that only focuses on body weight exercises, (the combination of the words 'body' and 'weight' make 'beight').
 I want to have the bare bones set up.
-So far, I have programmed the Push-up movement. more about the product:
+So far, I have programmed the Push-up movement, as seen in the graphic above. more about the product:

 <br>